tytso/xfstests-bld/Documentation/kvm-xfstests.md

 ## Log files

-By default, when test results are saved in the kvm-xfstests directory with the filename log.<DATECODE>.
+By default, when test results are saved in the run-fstests directory with the filename log.<DATECODE>.

 The get-results command will summarize the output from the log file.